ooliver1/a-level-project/writeup/writeup.typ

   align: top,
   [*Requirement*], [*Explanation*],
-  [Keyboard and mouse], [The game should be playable with a keyboard and mouse.],
-  // TODO:
-  [Minimum ...], [The game should be playable on a minimum of ... (pc specs, todo, no realistic target right now).], [Windows >=10, macOS >=13.1, Linux x86_64], [These are the operating system versions that the game should be at minimum playable on.]
+  [Keyboard and mouse], [The game should be playable with a keyboard and mouse.], [Windows >=10, macOS >=13.1, Linux x86_64], [These are the operating system versions that the game should be at minimum playable on.]
 )